On this Page

 The About Children and Youth with Special Health Care Needs (CYSHCN) page provides information about CYSHCN including data about the number of CYSHCN in individual states.
 The Care Coordination page offers medical homes and families ideas and tools for improving the coordination of care among several providers.

 The Other Resources tab/section provides access to the thousands of services, external links, Tools for the Practice for providers, Patient Education resources, and citations/articles that are contained in the Portal's database.

 In addition to schools, other community organizations work with children with special needs to help them be as successful as possible.
 Government agencies, nonprofit organizations, allied health providers, and medical specialists are available to serve children and families.
-The Services & Resources section/tab provides links to over 2000 local Services Directory.
+The Services Directory section provides links to many local service providers.
 Families and providers can search through the list of services to find the help that they need.

 In addition to searching the list, these services are integrated directly into the content of the Diagnosis Modules and other pages.
 For a few examples, see Prader-Willi Syndrome, Treatment & Management; Tourette Syndrome, Services & Other Resources; and Maple Syrup Urine Disease.
 While most of the services are for Utah, we provide some genetics-related services for a few states.
 To change the services listings for a different state, select a state in the drop-down menu in the top, left area of any page, directly under the Medical Home Portal logo.
 To find out more about listing your state's services on the Portal, contatct your state's CSHCN program (State Title V Snapshots), AAP Chapter (American Academy of Pediatrics Chapter List), or 211 provider.

 There are other pages in this section to help you find information in our database.
 Remember seeing something, but you can't find it now, like the protocol for evaluating drug endangered children?
 Try doing a search for links to files and web sites in Information & Support or for citations/articles in Bibliography.